 Vendor’s Commission: The Vendor agrees to pay 15% (+ VAT at the prevailing rate) of the hammer price to the Agent (subject to a minimum charge of £7.50 + VAT per lot) unless otherwise agreed in writing.

 Lot Fee: A lot fee of £5 (+ VAT) for items entered into auction will be charged each time a lot goes under the hammer, whether sold or unsold.

 Warranty: The Agent covers lots against fire and water damage.
-Theft and accidental damage must be covered by the Vendor at a rate of 1% + VAT of the low estimate of hammer price dependant on the outcome at auction.
+Theft and accidental damage must be covered by the Vendor at a rate of 1.5% + VAT of the low estimate of hammer price dependant on the outcome at auction.
 If the Vendor wishes to have a higher level of cover, then this must be agreed in writing with the Agent.
 This can be waived if you wish to cover under your own insurance by completing the relevant warranty waiver form.
 Any claims via our warranty will be dealt with by our insurer and London Auctions will not be liable to pay any monies until resolution with the insurer.

 Safety Regulations: The selling of electrical goods and soft furnishings are subject to strict controls.
 When such items are consigned to the auction the Vendor remains liable for their legal compliance.
 Goods that have not been certified by a qualified electrician or tested and labeled in accordance with the statutory requirements will be excluded from the auction or disabled and sold 'as found'.